 Treatment plants on reserve are often aging, deficient or operating beyond capacity, and their lifespan is much shorter than it should be.

 "Inadequate operation and maintenance practices or improper operation by poorly equipped technicians have resulted in premature replacement of equipment or system components, and service interruptions," the water assessment found.

 It went on to note that many communities rely on outdated treatment technology and old guidelines, and are unable to identify contaminants that have long been treated in other parts of Canada.

-A lack of plans to protect water sources is also a contributing factor to poor water quality, although the assessment that First Nations can't tackle this problem alone since, in many cases, the sources of contamination originate off reserve.
+A lack of plans to protect water sources is also a contributing factor to poor water quality, although the assessment notes that First Nations can't tackle this problem alone, since in many cases the sources of contamination originate off reserve.